pocl/pocl/doc/sphinx/source/development.rst

 ``ctest --print-labels`` prints the available labels (testsuites);
 Invoke ctest with -jX option to run X tests in parallel.

-"make check" will invoke ctest with tier-1 testsuites.
+"make check_tier1" will invoke ctest with tier-1 testsuites.
 See :ref:`maintenance-policy` for details.

 Testsuite